freezman14/One_Week_Of_Floyd_Protests/README.md

 You can access my list on [github](https://github.com/freezman14/Floyd-Protests-Police-Accountability-Links)

-If you’d like to contribute please visit /r/2020PoliceBrutality and post new videos in the [compilation megathread.](https://old.reddit.com/r/2020PoliceBrutality/comments/gu1mrc/mega_thread_compilation_of_police_brutality/?sort=new)
+If you’d like to contribute please visit [/r/2020PoliceBrutality](https://old.reddit.com/r/2020PoliceBrutality/) to post new videos.
 ____________________

 >**Alabama**